Updated: April 25, 2019

 Google has made significant inroads into the small business market with G Suite.
 For business owners and employees who have been using consumer Gmail, moving to G Suite is an easy transition.

 However, Google has faced several barriers to widespread G Suite enterprise adoption.
 Here are some of those blockers and what Google has been doing to address them.

 1. Missing management tools that enterprise IT managers demand

 Google has taken steps to address this issue through continuous improvement to the suite of products.
 The release of security center for G Suite is an example.
 Security improvements are near and dear to CIOs.

 If Google can demonstrate superiority across the multiple email vulnerability threats, including the self inflicted user wounds of clicking a link in a phishing email, that will go a long way.

 2. The preeminence of the Microsoft brand in the minds of IT management

 This issue runs deep.
 Brand familiarity is generally a very strong factor in the minds of both consumer and business buyers.
 The Microsoft brand is seared in the frontal cortices of many IT managers who are over a certain age.

 For a substantial swing of enterprise adoption toward Google to occur at the enterprise level, it may take the flow-through of millennials into IT management positions.

 This challenge is being addressed by Google’s long game.
 The long game has involved providing free versions of G Suite to colleges and universities.
 Many millennials have grown up with Gmail and G Suite.

 3. The desktop is still alive and well in many enterprises

-G Suite is a cloud-first solution with several desktop options, including Gmail Offline.
+G Suite is a cloud-first solution with several desktop options, including Gmail Offline and new offline mode (2019) for Google Docs, Sheets and Slides.
 Microsoft Office is a hybrid of desktop and cloud.

 For many enterprises, Microsoft Office 365 aligns better with the practice of building and supporting a Windows machine for each employee.

 Google has been trying to turn this tide through the promotion of Chromebook Enterprise, a solution that means centralized management of a fleet of relatively low maintenance computers.

 Enterprises That Have Adopted G Suite